 - New York and Pennsylvania: Gutchess Lumber

-Locate and contact local timber buyers or foresters to ask about where and how to sell your hardwood yard trees.
-In some states, only licensed timber buyers can buy yard trees because of the potential property damage, so you should contact your state forestry department to learn about the laws that apply.
+Locate and contact local timber buyers or foresters for information about selling hardwood yard trees.
+Note that, in some states, only licensed timber buyers can buy yard trees because of the potential property damage.

-Sell Your Trees offers tree buying and tree removal services throughout the continental United States.
-Although the company buys mostly hardwoods, it will also remove unwanted low-quality trees for no additional charge if it buys trees from your property.
+Sell Your Trees offers tree-buying and removal services throughout the continental U.S. Although the company buys mostly hardwoods, it will also remove unwanted low-quality trees for no additional charge if it buys trees from your property.

-Listing your trees on Craigslist can also help you sell them if you’re more interested in having them removed than making a lot of money.
-You can typically find local wood buyers willing to come to your property and remove unwanted trees for lumber or firewood by advertising on Craigslist.
+Listing your trees on Craigslist or another peer-to-peer marketplace can also help you sell them if you’re more interested in having them removed than making a lot of money.
+You may be able to find a local wood buyer willing to come to your property and remove unwanted trees for lumber or firewood.